ABV Calculator ABV Calculator: Alcohol by Volume for Beer & Cocktails

 What’s the difference between ABV, ABW, and Proof?

-Can I calculate ABV without OG?
+Can I calculate ABV without an Original Gravity reading?

-Why is my ABV lower than expected?
+Why is my measured ABV lower than my recipe estimated?

 How does mash temperature affect ABV?

-Can I use a refractometer for ABV?
+Can I use a refractometer instead of a hydrometer?

-Is ABV related to calories?
+Is ABV related to calories in beer?

 Is ABV the same as alcohol units?